 Celebrate #Horror Month!
 Twenty years ago on Oct.
 31, we — Clark and Kathleen — decided to get married and start writing horror together.
 It was a monstrous decision.
 We officially became engaged on a blustery Halloween night 20 years ago.
 Clark was dressed as the devil on vacation.
 Maps in hand, horns out, leisure shirt on.
 Kathleen was a zombie fairy.
 Glitter, tutu, bloodied face.Read More

-Frequent posts from Pumpjack Press authors and contributors about culture, books, capitalism and more, with the occasional poem or short story.
-Submissions welcome.
+Posts from Pumpjack Press authors and contributors about culture, books, economic and social justice topics, history and more, with the occasional poem and short story.

 Joining us today from the pages of The Cowboy and the Vampire Collection is Lenny, a survivalist and improvised weapons expert with some peculiar political views.
 He’s the long-time friend of Tucker and is now deeply involved in making weapons capable of dispatching the undead.

 Hello Lenny, welcome.
 What did you bring with you today?
 This?
 It’s a reverse surveillance tracker I made out of an old cassette recorder, a GPS unit and an electric toothbrush.
 I want to be able to monitor whoever it is monitoring this conversation to find out where they are broadcasting from.Read More

 The soundtrack to true terror is classic country.
 Only classic country from the 1950s and 1960s has the raw, heartbroken emotion of bone-deep despair that makes the blood run cold.
 The people of LonePine, Wyoming, like in most small towns in the slowly dying American West, know about heartbreak and economic despair.
 And ever since the undead showed up, they know about terror too.
 That’s probably why every pickup truck radio, every jukebox in every saloon, and every portable radio is belting out classic country while the rest of the world has moved on.Read More